-Fluorescent bulbs contain mercury, a toxin that is dangerous if inhaled.
-Follow these instructions to safely clean up a broken bulb and limit your exposure to mercury.
+Fluorescent bulbs and tubes contain mercury, a toxin that is dangerous if inhaled.
+Follow these instructions to safely clean up a broken fluorescent light and limit your exposure to mercury.

 Avoid breathing vapors or touching broken materials.
-Do not vacuum or sweep up the debris.
+Do not vacuum or sweep.